-Megan Fitzpatrick joined the Hawkeye rowing staff in July and will serve as the program's graduate assistant coach.
+Megan Fitzpatrick is in her second season with the Hawkeye rowing staff in the graduate assistant coach role.

 Fitzpatrick comes to Iowa from the University of Tulsa, where she was a four-year rowing letterwinner.
 She competed in 32 regattas as a part of the team's V8, 2V8, V4, V2, 2x, N4, or N8 crews.
 The Absecon, New Jersey, native captained the Golden Hurricane and earned the Tulsa Rowing Hurricane Spirit Award as a junior and senior.
 Fitzpatrick also excelled in the classroom, earning CUSA Commissioner's Honor Roll and Tulsa Athletic Directors Honor Roll recognition all four years.